kvesteri/sqlalchemy-continuum/docs/queries.rst

 Querying for versions of entity that modified given property
 ------------------------------------------------------------

 In the following example we want to find all versions of Article class which changed the attribute 'name'.
-This example assumes you have set 'track_property_modifications' configuration option as True.
+This example assumes you are using
+PropertyModTrackerPlugin.

 ::

-    ArticleHistory = Article.__versioned__['class']
+    ArticleVersion = version_class(Article)

-    session.query(ArticleHistory).filter(ArticleHistory.name_mod).all()
+    session.query(ArticleHistory).filter(ArticleVersion.name_mod).all()